-Homophobia and internalized homophobia
+Homophobia and internalised homophobia

 Homophobia is a big problem in Australia.